leodido/elantech-clickpad-fix/README.markdown

 -------
 First thing: download this script.

+Now we can proceed to the installation of the fix.

-Assuming taht you've downloaded it in the `Download` folder, open a terminal and digit:
+Assuming that you've downloaded this repository in the `Download` folder, open a terminal and digit:
-`sudo chmod +x /Download/elantech-clickpad-fix/install.sh` Now we can install the fix:
+`sudo chmod +x /Download/elantech-clickpad-fix/install.sh`

+Now we can install the fix:
 `./install`